bluesky66-dev/Pabau2/README.md

 yarn run nx g @nrwl/react:component --project=ui --style=less --export --pascalCaseFiles --name=Button
 ```

+IMPORTANT: Now edit /libs/ui/src/index.ts and you will see new lines on line 1.
+Please change this insertion so that the file is alphabetical. change the insertion of this so that it’s alphabetical.
+Strange request, but it’s so other devs won't hit conflicts (line 1 is apparently difficult for Git).

 ## Frontend

 To view the Frontend, you can either visit [https://prelive-crm.new.pabau.com](https://prelive-crm.new.pabau.com) or run `yarn start` to develop on it locally with live reloading (HMR).